PhysiCell-Tools/python-loader/man/docstring/pcdl_get_conc_attribute.md

-series. this function detects even variables which have less than the minimal state count in each time step, but different values from time step to time step. the output is a json file with an entry of all non-coordinate column names that at least in one of the time steps or in between time steps, reach the given minimal value count. key is the column name, mapped is a list of all values (bool, str, and, if allvalues is True, int and float) or a list with minimum and maximum values (int, float).
+series. this function detects even variables which have less than the minimal state count in each time step, but different values from time step to time step. the output is a json file with an entry of all non-coordinate column names that, at least in one of the time steps or in between time steps, reach the given minimal value count. key is the column name, mapped is a list of all values (bool, str, and, if allvalues is True, int and float) or a list with minimum and maximum values (int, float).